June 2014 Senior Activity Calendar

 - War of 1812 began

-On this day that the War of 1812 began, ask residents trivia questions about various wars in American history.
+On this day that the War of 1812 began, quiz residents with trivia questions about various wars in American history.

 Critics Corner Social